charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2019.md

 So part of the midterm is having a commit and tag made with **elf-tagger**.

+To push a tag: git push origin v0.0.2

 ## The Private Key

 I have come up with a two step solution that I hope will mitigate somewhat the chances of us pushing a private key to DockerHub.